andys8/code-review-talk/README.md

 ## Description

 Screenshots or video
-Smaller change is easier to review
+Smaller changes are easier to review
+Commits (and commit messages) can be powerful
-Speak about controversial questions before code review Commits (and commit messages) can be powerful
+Speak about controversial questions before code review

 ---